nationalarchives/ds-infrastructure-databases/README.md

 5. Setup replication (optional).
 6. Create/restore databases.

+### Apply Terraform
+Terraform code assumes the existence of an EBS and an AMI accompanied by the key pair and, in case of the AMIs, the database secrets.
+Generally, the primary database instances are placed in AZ 2a and optional replicas in AZ 2b.
+The security groups allow traffic of the applicable ports from four private subnets and from ClientVPN.
+It will not install any databases or database users apart from administrative accounts.
+The replication setup and process need to be initiated manually.
+The internal endpoint URL can be set in terraform to expose the port to the private subnets.
 ## Initialising AMI for MySQL and PostgreSQL.
 Use GitHub Actions to create a general purpose AMI for MySQL or PostgreSQL.
 The AMI only contains an image of an EC2 with basic setup for administrative users and network access defined in Secrets Manager and can be deployed and configured to fit the needs.